lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 sudo apt-get install libsqlite3-dev
 ```

----
-**IMPORTANT**: The following dependencies are required to use the included `MediaPlayer` implementation and to build the sample app.
+The dependencies that follow are required to use the included `MediaPlayer` implementation and to build the sample app.
----

 #### 2.5: Build `gstreamer` libraries